-But Wylder Goods is much extra than a web shop.
+But Wylder Goods is much extra than a webshop.
 It’s also a magazine and social hub that shares tales of girls inside the outdoors, and it’s a megaphone for like-minded nonprofits.
-Elliott is in particular pleased with Wylder’s new Field Trips, small retreats designed to exhibit the special ways girls are participating within the outdoors.
+Elliott is particularly pleased with Wylder’s new Field Trips, small retreats designed to exhibit the special ways girls are participating in the outdoors.
 “We’re spending time with farmers and scientists and marketers—they all have this brilliant understanding and stay adventurous lives that need to be highlighted.”

 Founder, Venture Out Project

 In 2014, Perry Cohen had a process he didn’t like and become inside the procedure of popping out as trans.
 Things had been difficult.
 So he went hiking.
 “I climbed this bald summit in New Hampshire that had extraordinary granite slabs,” Cohen says.
-“It changed into a disturbing scramble with out handholds, so I had to agree with my ft, and I had this epiphany: this frame—that I felt so alienated from my whole life—became getting me to the pinnacle of the mountain.
+“It changed into a disturbing scramble without handholds, so I had to agree with my ft, and I had this epiphany: this frame—that I felt so alienated from my whole life—became getting me to the pinnacle of the mountain.
 For once, I trusted my body.
-It was extremely good.”
+It was delicious.”